composewell/streaming-benchmarks/README.md

 graphs to keep it more readable because it had even worse performance and it would push the range to even wider.

-Note that these are micro-benchmarks and the performance gains would depend on the type of application and where it is spending most of its time.
+Note that these are micro-benchmarks and the actual performance gains in a macro benchmark would depend on the type of application and where it is spending most of its time.

 ![Streamly vs Streams (time) comparison](charts-0/intermsof'streamly'-median-time.svg)
 ![Streamly vs Streams (memory) comparison](charts-0/intermsof'streamly'-median-maxrss.svg)